WordPress/openverse/documentation/reference/consent_decision_making.md

 - "Reactions": A broad class of feedback that can include personal preferences as well as general doubts about the validity or safety of the solutions described in the proposal.
-- "Question": A request for clarification or explanation of an aspect of the proposal.
-Questions may also request additional information be added to the proposal.
+- "Question": A request for clarification, explanation, or additional information about an aspect of the proposal.
 - "Objection": An explained uncertainty about the appropriateness, efficacy, or safety of a solution
 - "Paramount objection": An objection outlining an issue that would cause harm